Academic Services

 Summer Start

 Summer Start is a six-week, seven credit-hour summer session that focuses on providing students with a jump-start on college, giving them an early opportunity to learn more about campus, and engage with academic success and extracurricular activities during the summer term.
 Students who are admitted into Summer Start are required to participate in the program and to continue at the University in the fall.
 Summer Start allows students to enjoy smaller class sizes while learning “in community” - sharing the same group of classes together.
+At its core, Summer start facilitates a smooth transaction into the University by ensuring strong support networks created prior to the fall semester.

 Second Year Experience